 Vans are classic shoes that hold up for a long time.
 They can take a beating from skateboarding or general everyday wear without needing replacement.
 But can you actually put Vans in the washer?

-Vans does not recommend putting the shoes in the washer.
+Vans do not recommend putting the shoes in the washer.
 Instead, remove the insoles and laces, then hand-wash your Vans with warm water and a small amount of mild detergent.

 Do not put Vans shoes in the dryer as well.
 Instead, wrap your damp Vans shoes in a towel and press any excess water out before leaving them to air dry (avoiding direct sunlight).